fullmetalbrackets/blog/src/content/blog/generating-an-ssh-key-pair.md

 ssh-keygen -t ed25519
 ```

 Now follow the prompts same as normal.
-If you are encrypting your key with a password, it's good practice to also add the flag `-a 100` which puts the key through 100 rounds of derivation function -- <a href="https://www.reddit.com/r/linuxquestions/comments/axu8te/how_many_a_repetitions_in_ed25519_are_insecure/ehwl3dz/)" target="_blank">apparently this means it is more secure</a>, so might as well do it.
+If you are encrypting your key with a password, it's good practice to also add the flag `-a 100` which puts the key through 100 rounds of derivation function -- <a href="https://www.reddit.com/r/linuxquestions/comments/axu8te/how_many_a_repetitions_in_ed25519_are_insecure/ehwl3dz/)" target="_blank" data-umami-event="generating-ssh-key-pair-reddit-insecure-repetitions-ed25519">apparently this means it is more secure</a>, so might as well do it.

 ```bash
 ssh-keygen -a 100 -t ed25519
 ```

-If you'd like to know more this, here's a great Medium article <a href="https://nbeguier.medium.com/a-real-world-comparison-of-the-ssh-key-algorithms-b26b0b31bfd9" target="_blank">comparing the different SSH encryption algorithms</a> by <a href="https://beguier.eu/nicolas" target="_blank">Nicolas Béguier</a> that is worth a read.
+If you'd like to know more this, here's a great Medium article <a href="https://nbeguier.medium.com/a-real-world-comparison-of-the-ssh-key-algorithms-b26b0b31bfd9" target="_blank" data-umami-event="generating-ssh-key-pair-medium-comparing-ssh-algos">comparing the different SSH encryption algorithms</a> by <a href="https://beguier.eu/nicolas" target="_blank" data-umami-event="generating-ssh-key-pair-nicolas-beguier">Nicolas Béguier</a> that is worth a read.

 <div id='linux-copy'/>